Belize Field Experience 2018

-We will stay at the Tropical Ecology and Research Center in San Pedro Belize, and at another location on the mainland.
-The primary focus will be the marine systems of the Mesoamerican Barrier Reef System, and particularly issues related to marine conservation.
-We will also dabble in terrestrial biology and the history of the ancient Maya.
+We will stay at the Tropical Ecology and Research Center in San Pedro Belize, also on the island of Caye Caulker, and at another location on the mainland.
+The primary focus will be the marine systems of the Mesoamerican Barrier Reef System, and particularly issues related to marine conservation and human island ecology.
+We will also explore terrestrial biology and the history of the ancient Maya.

 Belize is an outstanding choice for many reasons.
 The barrier reef there is the second largest in the world, after the Great Barrier Reef of Australia.
 The marine protected area (MPA) off the coast of San Pedro is one of the most successful in existence, making it possible for us to see many organisms not generally encountered throughout most of the rest of the Caribbean.
 Belize is a hospitable location, free of the "hassling" that is typical of locations like Jamaica.
 The language is English.
 The facilities we will stay at are not luxurious, but are safe, comfortable, and lots of fun!